What To Pack For Greece – Packing Lists For Every Season

 Daypack for Greece

-What I would suggest, especially if you are visiting Athens, is to get a money belt or neck wallet.
+But what I would definitely suggest, especially if you are visiting Athens, is to get a money belt or neck wallet, where you can keep your passport, credit cards and any larger amounts of cash

 This is not to say that Athens is a particularly dangerous city in terms of petty theft.
-However, quite a few incidents have been reported in the last few years, especially in tourist areas and the airport metro
+However, a few incidents have been reported in the last few years, especially in tourist areas and the airport metro

 FAQs about packing for Greece